 Below is a breakdown of what each of these terms mean:

-An important email authentication mechanism for protecting senders and receivers from forged email.
+- DKIM stands for DomainKeys Identified Mail.
+This is an important email authentication mechanism for protecting senders and receivers from forged email.

-A type of DNS (Domain Name System) record used to identify which mail servers are permitted to send email on behalf of a domain.
+- SPF stands for Sender Policy Framework.
+This is a type of DNS (Domain Name System) record used to identify which mail servers are permitted to send email on behalf of a domain.

-A type of DNS record added to hosting providers that is used to specify that a domain name is an alias for another domain, which is considered the canonical domain.
+- CNAME stands for Canonical Name.
+This is a type of DNS record added to hosting providers that is used to specify that a domain name is an alias for another domain, which is considered the canonical domain.

 SharpSpring provides an in-application configuration tool which creates CNAME records.
 When configuring CNAME records, in order to set up DKIM and SPF, you will need to add CNAME records to your DNS settings.
 The DNS settings must be for the domain you are looking to authenticate.
 The configuration tool will generate these CNAME records, which will point to your unique DKIM keys.